 You can adjust the Duration and Delay Timings of any of the objects according to when you want them to appear/disappear from the screen.In video a few adjustments in Delay Timings has been applied in the end.

 In our Smoke Text Video Tutorial embedded below, we also added Glowing Text Layers when the Flare video flashes.
-You can skip that or you can use Flash Once animation effect instead of applying Appear / Disappear effect to each layer at specific timings.
+You can skip that or you can use the Flash Once animation effect instead of applying Appear / Disappear effect to each layer at specific times.

 I hope you got The Teacher Point!

-Watch Smoke Text Effect Animation in PowerPoint 2016 / 2019 Video Tutorial
+Watch Smoke Text Effect Animation in PowerPoint Tutorial

 The article How To Make Smoke Text Animation also applies to the following versions: